 Why Treating Burn Injuries Is So Expensive

 Severe burns affect many body systems and tissues, causing numerous medical challenges.
 Having to manage multiple medical issues at once is why costs to treat burn victims can be so high.

 Some related and derived injuries associated with burns include:

 - Damaged nerves

 - Damaged eyes and vision

 Multiple medical professionals may be required for treatment of the following:

-If you or a loved one has been injured in a fire due to a defective product or the negligence of another person, you are entitled to compensation.
+If you or a loved one were injured in a fire due to a defective product or the negligence of another person, you may be entitled to compensation.

-The personal injury attorneys of Bolt Hoffer Boyd Law Firm can help you seek compensation for your losses, including:
+The attorneys of Bolt Hoffer Boyd Law Firm can help you seek compensation for your losses, including: